carlssonnp/test-another-remote-/README.md

 * You will also have multiple **pairing sessions** (where someone else helps you with your work) and **shadowing sessions** (where you see the work of others).

-* You should also participate in our morning lectures and ask questions.  (*optional*)
+* You should also participate in our morning lectures and ask questions.
+(Encouraged (optional))

 * You will also be invited to a Code Craftsmanship seminar to further hone your R knowledge.
+(Encouraged (optional))

 section labels =>
 #### **Data Engineering**